mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/elastic/3.0.0-7.3.2/configuration/index.md

 ### Minimal Topology

 You can set up a minimal development/staging cluster without ingest nodes, or coordinator nodes.
-You’ll still get 3 master nodes placed on 3 separate hosts.
-If you don’t care about replication, you can even use just 1 data node.
+You will still get 3 master nodes placed on 3 separate hosts.
+If you do not care about replication, you can even use just 1 data node.

 Note that the default monitoring behavior is to try to write to an ingest node every few seconds.
 Without an ingest node, you will see frequent warnings in your master node error logs.
 While they can be ignored, you can turn them off by disabling X-Pack monitoring in your cluster, like this: